JamesLeeStakelum/firebirdos/FIREBIRD_ARCHITECTURE_OVERVIEW.md

 | Verification | None | Formal specifications in Omega |
 | Explainability | Prompt traces | Graph path + Omega trace |

-**Bottom Line**: FirebirdOS is the only system that combines semantic precision, formal governance, verifiable reasoning, and safe self-evolution.[1]
+FirebirdOS is an operating system for AI reasoning, not just an orchestration layer—providing architectural guarantees that frameworks cannot offer.

-***
+---

 ## Use Cases & ROI